nooblag/nerdwiki/Mount.md

 ### Mount samba network share

+NOTE: use `cifs` in place of `smbfs` in the below line if it does not work, as `smbfs` may be deprecated on some systems.

 `sudo mount -t smbfs -o username=user,password=pass //192.168.0.20/Media /mnt/media`

 ### Mount drives with UUID and /etc/fstab